Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Overall Results

 When training SPECTER and \sys without leakage, \sys outperforms SPECTER even in 11 of 12 metrics and is on par in the other metric.
 This suggests that \sys's hyperparameters have a low corpus dependency since they were only optimized on the corpus with leakage.

-Regarding the LLM baselines, we observe that the general-domain BERT, with a score of 63.4, outperforms the domain-specific BERT variants, namely SciBERT (59.6), BioBERT (58.8), and CiteBERT (58.8).
-Still, all LLMs without contrastive objectives yield substantially worse results (even compared to Doc2Vec or fastText).
-This emphasizes the anisotropy problem of embeddings directly extracted from current LLMs.
+Regarding the LLM baselines, we observe that the general-domain BERT, with a score of 63.4, outperforms the domain-specific BERT variants, namely SciBERT (59.6) and BioBERT (58.8).
+LLMs without citations or contrastive objectives yield generally poor results.
+This emphasizes the anisotropy problem of embeddings directly extracted from current LLMs and highlights the advantage of combining text and citation information.

-In summary, we show that \sys's triple selection leads on average to a performance improvement on \dataset, with most gains being observed for user activity and citation tasks.
-The gain from 80.0 to 81.8 is particularly notable given that even \oracle yields with 83.0 an only marginally higher avg. score despite using \dataset directly for the triple selection.
-Appendix~\ref{ssec:examples} shows examples of triples generated with \sys.
+In summary, we show that \sys's triplet selection leads on average to a performance improvement on \dataset, with most gains being observed for user activity and citation tasks.
+The gain from 80.0 to 81.8 is particularly notable given that even \oracle yields with 83.0 an only marginally higher avg. score despite using test and validation data from \dataset for the triplet selection.
+Appendix~\ref{ssec:examples} shows examples of paper triplets.